 Thus, React native outshined a Swift application in two out of three categories.

-#8 React is the most popular cross-platform framework for mobile development
+#4 React is the most popular cross-platform framework for mobile development

-Developer experience is awesome.
+The developer experience is awesome.
 React developers get significantly faster feedback during development than compared to traditional approaches because they don't need to restart their packager to see every little change.
 With React Native a mobile app can be developed simultaneously for Android and iOS.

 React is used much more than similar technologies like Cordova, Ionic and Xamarin, according to the Stack Overflow Developer Survey 2017 (36,625 responses primarily from the USA).